ReplicableSmartCities/ReplicableSmartCities.github.io/standards.md

 ### JSON

-JSON is a lightweight data-interchange format.
+JavaScript Object Notation (JSON) is a lightweight data-interchange format.
 Its purpose is to provide a way to present data elements in a structured manner that is easy for machines to produce and consume, and easy for people to read and understand.
 Open source implementation components are available in a number of programming languages.

 * [JSON.org](http://www.json.org/)
 * [ECMA-404 The JSON Data Interchange Format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)